Chargers edge Rams 13-6 in SoFi’s first game with fans

 Chase Daniel went 15 of 24 for 104 yards in the first half for the Chargers.
 Easton Stick quarterbacked the Bolts’ only touchdown drive, finding Jason Moore Jr. for an 18-yard gain before Bradwell’s scoring run.

-Devlin Hodges started at quarterback for the Rams, who didn’t play new franchise QB Matthew Stafford or his backup, John Wolford.

-Hodges went 11 of 19 for 85 yards, but he didn’t make as many big plays as Bryce Perkins, who went 7 of 10 and also rushed for 23 yards.
+Hodges started at quarterback for the Rams, who didn’t play new franchise QB Matthew Stafford or his backup, John Wolford.
+Hodges went 11 of 19 for 85 yards, but he didn’t make as many big plays as Perkins, who went 7 of 10 and also rushed for 23 yards.

-Perkins, a second-year pro from Virginia who didn’t get a snap as a rookie last season, led the Rams’ only touchdown drive in the first half, going 5 of 6 with a scoring throw to Trishton Jackson.
+Perkins, a second-year pro from Virginia who didn’t get a snap last season, led the Rams’ only touchdown drive in the first half, going 5 of 6 with a scoring throw to Trishton Jackson.

-Perkins also made the individual play of the night in the fourth quarter when he scrambled from the pocket, stiff-armed Damon Lloyd and hurdled Kemon Hall to pick up a first down on third and 9.

-Larry Rountree III rushed for 63 yards for the Chargers, and Joshua Palmer had six receptions.
+“Always want to try to come away with the win, but I thought there was a lot of encouraging things for us to be able to see,” Rams coach Sean McVay said.
+“Had a lot of guys that haven’t really played (getting reps) on whatever side of the ball.”

 DID NOT PARTICIPATE

-Rams coach Sean McVay played almost none of his expected regular-season contributors.
+McVay used almost none of his expected regular-season contributors.
 Stafford, new receiver DeSean Jackson and All-Pros Aaron Donald and Jalen Ramsey were not in uniform.

 Staley largely followed his old boss’ lead, keeping Justin Herbert in bubble wrap along with Keenan Allen, Joey Bosa and every prominent veteran.